EthanRule/RefineGen/README.md

 7. If you would like to run the tests, run: `npm test`

 Feel free to use and distribute this code without the need for credit.
-This is essentially a OpenAI dalle-3 image generation SaaS with all the boilerplate done for you.sssss